woosik212/FINAL---MEU5053.01-00-/README.md

 Detecting the changes of Land cover based on machine learning algorithms using Landsat Satellite Images

 # Research Motivation and Background
-Rapid urbanization across many regions in the world is altering the existing land use/land cover (LULC), which is significantly affecting the environment in cities; such as land surface temperature, air pollution, ecological environment, etc.
-Data related to land covers are built manually based on fact-findings surveys and manmade map, so the period of data production is long.
-This study aims to classify the land cover using machine learning algorithms and estimate the change of LULC in one of the fastest-growing megacities and the capital of Korea, named as Seoul
+Rapid urbanization across many regions in the world is altering the existing land use/land cover (LULC), which is significantly affecting the environment in cities; such as land surface temperature, air pollution, ecological environment, etc. Data related to land covers are built manually based on fact-findings surveys and manmade map, so the period of data production is long.
+This study aims to classify the land cover using machine learning algorithms and estimate the change of LULC in one of the fastest-growing megacities and the capital of Korea, named as Seoul.

 ## Study Area
 ![image](https://user-images.githubusercontent.com/68691092/121843798-e682a780-cd1d-11eb-8325-ac20133055a5.png)